15 Best Things to Do in Amsterdam

 If you’re planning on visiting many museums, consider getting an iAmsterdam Card.
 It gives you access to many museums for free and a ticket for transportation.

-There’s also Amsterdam Holland Pass that includes free public transportation within Amsterdam, access to top attractions in Amsterdam and other major cities.
+There’s also Amsterdam Holland Pass that includes free public transportation within Amsterdam, and access to top attractions in Amsterdam and other major cities.

 Also Check: Where to Stay in Amsterdam

-Photograph the Nine Streets
+1. Photograph the Nine Streets

-Known locally as De 9 Straatjes, these aesthetically-pleasing streets are also home to an eclectic collection of shops that feature books, art, clothing, food and more.
+Known locally as De 9 Straatjes, these aesthetically pleasing streets are also home to an eclectic collection of shops that feature books, art, clothing, food and more.

 As you stroll through the Nine Streets, you’ll find numerous picturesque scenes that truly capture the unique vibe of Amsterdam.
 Admire gorgeous canals with your camera in hand.